Lead Flow Planning - Getting It Right

 Once you've answered these primary questions, you can get down to the act of actually planning campaigns and lead flow.

-Knowing how your leads flow through your qualification and management process is also critical.
+Knowing how your leads flow through your qualification and nurturing process is also critical.
 Knowing when an inquiry is really a qualified lead is critical.
 Knowing how long it takes to convert a qualified lead to a qualified opportunity that can be turned over to the sales organization is also critical.
 Knowing how long that cycle is paramount to determining how many leads you really need and when you need to develop them.

 Technology, by the way, doesn't and won't solve the problem.
 If you don't have the practices and processes in place, all technology is going to do is show you when the pipeline is empty.
 Answering these questions require analysis.
 And, once you have answered them, technology can help you communicate with potential prospects and manage your pipeline.